 Here are a few ways to stop jealous behavior and insecure thinking…

-2. One of the first steps is to figure out what your “reasons" are for holding on to being insecure and jealous.
+2. Look at your “reasons” for holding on to being insecure and jealous.

 3. Take one step toward empowering yourself.

 If what you are holding onto happened in your past and is not happening in your present…

 You can make the choice to bring yourself into this present moment and focus on what you want.

 You can tell yourself that that was in the past and this is now.

 You can change your habit of thinking and focus that you will be dumped or whatever it is you fear will happen again to enjoying your present moment.

 The truth is that no amount of “preparation” keeps you from pain if your worst fears do happen.

 When you focus on enjoying your present moment instead of fearing the future…

 Your life becomes happier and your relationships more loving.